kimchitsigai/Articles-and-Tutorials/sogo_simple_install.md

 ### Introduction

-SOGo is an open source, modern, scalable groupware server.
-It offers shared calendars, address books, and emails through your favorite Web browser and by using a native client such as Mozilla Thunderbird and Lightning.
+SOGo is an open-source, modern, scalable groupware server.
+It offers shared calendars, address books, and emails through your favorite web browser, desktop client, and mobile device.

-## SOGo Features

-* Scalable architecture suitable for deployments from dozens to many thousands of users
-* Rich web-based interface that shares the look and feel, the features and the data of Mozilla Thunderbird and Lightning
-* Improved integration with Mozilla Thunderbird and Lightning by using the SOGo Connector and the SOGo Integrator
-* Two-way synchronization support with any SyncML-capable devices (BlackBerry, Palm, Windows CE, etc.) by using the Funambol SOGo Connector

-SOGo is standard-compliant.
-It supports CalDAV, CardDAV, GroupDAV, iMIP and iTIP and reuses existing IMAP, SMTP and database servers &ndash; making the solution easy to deploy and interoperable with many applications.
-Mobile devices supporting the SyncML standard use the Funambol middleware to synchronize information.

 ## Requirements

-SOGo reuses many components in an infrastructure:
+SOGo is **not** an all-in-one solution like Microsoft Exchange (this is a good thing!).
+Instead, SOGo reuses many components in an infrastructure, particularly:

+* SMTP server (e.g. Postfix);
-* LDAP server (e.g. OpenLDAP);
+* IMAP server (e.g. Cyrus or Dovecot);
 * Database server (e.g. MySQL or PostgreSQL);

-* SMTP server (e.g. Postfix);
-* IMAP server (e.g. Cyrus or Dovecot).
+#### User Authentication

+SOGo places an emphasis on scalability.
+Thus, several user-authentication methods are supported, whether:

+* You are hosting a groupware server for a small workgroup and want to use your server's system accounts; or
+* Work in a medium-sized workgroup that utilize a local database for user-athentication; or
+* A large organization that utilizes OpenLDAP; or
+* Need an enterprise solution that incorporates an open-source iteration of Active Directory, such as Samba4 or FreeIPA.

+SOGo will literally transform these loosely-coupled components into a single, integrated groupware solution, which can be accessed from (i) your favorite web browser; (ii) a variety of desktop clients; and (iii) mobile devices.

 ## Prerequisites

-Follow the steps outlined in [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of an `Ubuntu 12.04 64-bit` virtual private server (VPS).
+Follow the steps outlined in [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of an `Ubuntu 12.04 server`.

 >#### SSH Keys
 >